About the ACM India Anveshan Setu Fellowship

 - ACM India will have no stake in the produced IP through this collaboration/visit of the mentee to the host institution and beyond.

-- Mentor and student should publish the findings from the visit and beyond in public domain.
+- Mentors and students should publish the findings from the visit and beyond in the public domain.

 Financial details